-The newly accredited Marshall University Psychiatry Residency program is a 4 year ACGME accredited program, accepting 4 residents per year, for a total of 16 psychiatry residents.
+The fully-ACGME accredited Marshall University Psychiatry Residency program is a 4 year ACGME accredited program, accepting six residents per year, for a total of 24 psychiatry residents.
 The program is designed to train the resident for practice in any field of psychiatry and offers a rich and diverse clinical training, with enthusiastic faculty and staff.
-We are pleased to be a close knit and friendly department, and look forward to meeting our new residents!
+We are pleased to be a close-knit and friendly department, and we look forward to meeting our new residents!

 The residents “home base” is at the Marshall Psychiatry Departmental offices and Outpatient clinic, located on 20th St. in downtown Huntington, minutes away from the other clinical sites.
 There, residents will have their didactics, clinical, research and educational space, as well as a large resident lounge.
-At this location is where the Program Coordinator, Missy Morrison, and the Program Director and Chair, Dr. Suzanne Holroyd, and other faculty, have their offices.
+At this location is where the Program Administrator, Bridget Griffith, and the Program Director Dr. Scott Murphy, and other faculty, have their offices.
 Grand Rounds, journal clubs, seminars, meetings and conferences take place at this location.

 We are proud to offer six (6) different clinical locations for the training of our residents.
-Huntington WV is home to an amazing array of psychiatric care and facilities, ensuring our residents will be well trained and confident to practice in any psychiatric setting.
+Huntington, West Virginia, is home to an amazing array of psychiatric care and facilities, ensuring our residents will be well trained and confident to practice in any psychiatric setting.
 However, the residents are always close by, as all but one location is located in downtown Huntington, while the other (Huntington Veteran’s Affairs Medical Center - VAMC) is a short drive to the Spring Valley area near Huntington.

 The residency program also offers an Academic Psychiatry Track, where residents will have hand on experience in education and research in preparation for a career in academic psychiatry.
 Areas of educational focus include medical student education, both preclinical and clinical as well as residency education.
 Residents will also have opportunities in research projects and scholarly pursuits, in addition to those offered to all psychiatry residents.